| Home | Photography | Diary | Travels | Treks |

 Introduction to today's journey

-Today's journey begins descending the range along Lawton Road then Cattle Break to Northbrook Creek near White Cedar Park.
-Once across the creek the track rises steeply along Switchback Road to Range Road, which follows the top of the range heading westward to the junction of the Mount Sim Jue track.
-From here Range Road turns northward to continue following the top of the range through the remotest corner of the park at some stage heading into the northern section of the park before descending to a saddle where the track reaches the four wheel drive road coming up from Lacey's Creek and continuing along the top of the range ascending a long way to the rainforest covered Kluver's Lookout, where I stop before continuing along the road descending to the junction of May's Road, one of the horse trails, where I set up camp.
+Today's journey begins descending the range to cross Northbrook Creek before rising steeply along a track to another trail following the top of the range towards the junction of the Mount Sim Jue track.
+From here I continue northward along the main range through the remotest corner of the park for several hours before descending to a saddle where the track reaches the four wheel drive road coming up from Lacey's Creek and continuing along the top of the range towards Mount Mee.
+I follow this track along a long ascent to Kluver's Lookout, where I stop before continuing along the road descending to the junction of of the horse trails, where I set up camp.

 Distance hiked today: 23.7km